torrlane/synalogik-tech-test/README.md

 I have noticed that they contain considerably more documentation than my submission - either through code comments / javadoc or in the README.

+If anyone from Synalogik ever sees this, please feel free to reach out to me to let me know how I could have improved my solution.

 # How to build and run the code

 It has been tested using openjdk17 and maven 3.6.3 on windows 10.